n1ceh4t/Ares-NiceHat/README.md

 + Bugs
-  - currently the crypts and decrypts functions have broken the username/hostname/os POST request data (server-side I believe.
-This is on the to-do list.)
+  - currently the crypts and decrypts functions have broken the username/hostname/os POST request data (server-side I believe.)

-I may include files/instructions for scantime obfuscation (for at least the python client) in the future.
+I will not include files/instructions for scantime obfuscation (for at least the python client) in the future.

 I have omitted many added features and the windows build entirely (using python and nuitka, native c++ WIP) because frankly, it would be irresponsible to release.